Tuesday – Sept. 14, 2021

 • Total Distance: 39 miles

 I slept much more soundly at Cloud Cap Saddle campground last night.
-Probably because no one was shining a headlamp at my tent as I was trying to fall asleep to scare the bejesus out of me.
+Probably because no one was shining a headlamp at my tent to scare the bejesus out of me as I was trying to fall asleep.

-I think perhaps it also helped my peace of mind out here to have the security of so many other people around.
-All told there were about 7 or 8 tents spread around various the campsites.
-More than I would have thought on a random Monday evening in mid-September.
+It also helped my peace of mind out here to have the security of so many other people around.
+All told, there were about 7 or 8 tents spread around the various campsites.
+Far more than I would have thought on a random Monday evening in mid-September.

 Of course, there was one noticeable downside to staying in a primitive campground too.
-It wasn’t the snoring coming from one of my neighbors (I could ignore that).
-Nor was it the duo in the campsite next to me who kept readjusting and turning over all night long on their insanely noisy air mattresses.
+No, it wasn’t the snoring from one of my neighbors (I could ignore that).
+Nor was it the duo one campsite over who kept readjusting and turning over all night long on their insanely noisy air mattresses.

-No, the real culprit to my comfort was the door to the pit toilet that stood 70 yards away.
+The real culprit to my comfort was the door to the pit toilet that stood 70 yards away.
 Every time someone went in or out of it, the heavy door slammed closed with a raucous “wham.”
-I was evidently sharing a campground with people who possess tiny bladders too, because that stupid door must have woken me up at least a dozen times between midnight and 3 am.
+I must be sharing a campground with people who possess tiny bladders because that stupid door woke me up at least a dozen times between midnight and 3 am.

-I was up for good at first light, and even got to see a bit of the sunrise.
-Though the best spot to watch it seemed to be, coincidentally, right next to the structure with the pit toilet.
+I was up for good at first light, and I even got to see a bit of the sunrise.
+Coincidentally, the best spot to watch the sun come up seemed to be right next to the pit toilet, though.
 Sigh.

 The view behind the pit toilet